-Once you can control a neutral sit position and it is steady and stable, you will understand the basics of how your body in the vertical orientation can be affected with slight body pitch changes.
-This will mean that controlling forward and backward movements are not unusual at this stage.
-From here learning to balance the inputs to demonstrate controlled and defined forward and backward movements are described in this technique.
+Once you can control a neutral, stable Sit Fly position, you will understand the basics of how your body, while in the vertical orientation, can be affected with slight body pitch changes.
+This will mean that controlling forward and backward movement is not unusual at this stage.
+Learning to balance these inputs to demonstrate controlled and defined forward and backward movements, is described in this technique.

-Prior to learning sit-fly forward and backward, you will need to have learned all of the required belly-flying and back-flying skills.
-You will also need to have a stable neutral sit-flying position.
-Like other orientations, you will begin each new skill from your neutral body position, so you will need to make sure that your neutral position is solid.
-While you are learning the neutral sit-fly position, your coach might also teach you how to transition from your back-fly to sit-fly and also from your sit-fly to your back fly-positions.
+While you are learning the neutral Sit-Fly position, your coach might also teach you how to transition from your Back-Fly to Sit-Fly and also from your Sit-Fly to your Back-Fly positions.
 Although not necessary, knowing these movements can be helpful when it comes time for you to learn forward and backward moves, as you have had practice controlling the upper surface of your back.

-You will begin on one side of the tunnel, in your neutral sit-flying position, at a wind speed that will allow you to be off the net comfortably.
-Your back should be close to the wall, leaving the majority of the tunnel in front of you for movement.
-Once you have completed your forward move, you will want to stop on the opposite side of the tunnel, leaving the same amount of space between you and the wall in front of you to prepare for a backward move.
+You will begin on one side of the tunnel, in your neutral Sit-Fly position, at a wind speed that will allow you to leave the net comfortably.
+Your back should be close to the wall, leaving the majority of the tunnel in front of you available for movement.
+Once you have completed your forward movement, you will want to stop on the opposite side of the tunnel, leaving space between you and the wall in front of you, then moving backward to return to your original position.

 Technique and Drills